 A few years ago I was talking to a manager who expressed his frustration with the lack of rewards and incentives he was able to give to his team when they performed well.
 Being an advocate of healthy motivation in workplace environments, I asked him to tell me more about his team and workplace.

 It didn’t take long to learn that his understanding of motivation was “carrot and stick” oriented.
 He believed that people give greater effort only when they are trying to achieve some sort of incentive or reward.
-Unfortunately, he as well as many other leaders, misunderstand motivation and are missing a very important element of human motivation.
+Like this manager, many leaders misunderstand motivation and are missing a very important element of this complex concept.

 Yes, a person’s motivation can be increased when there is a reward linked to the behavior.
-This is certainly a tactic that can be effective.
-But it is limited.
-It’s actually very limited and can easily backfire on you.
+This is certainly a tactic that can be effective — but it is limited.

 In his book Drive, Daniel Pink explains three types of motivational drives.
 Two of them are very familiar to us.
 The first drive is the biological drive of motivation which includes eating, drinking, and keeping ourselves safe from harm.